Jean-Joooo/ejtos-react_budget_app/README.md

-IBM Coursera Full Stack React Budget Allocation App -----> https://jean-joooo.github.io/ejtos-react_budget_app/
+During my IBM Coursera Full Stack courses, I created a React Budget Allocation App -----> https://jean-joooo.github.io/ejtos-react_budget_app/

 I crafted a React Budget App, a dynamic and intuitive tool designed to streamline financial management.
 This project revolves around leveraging the power of React to create a responsive and user-friendly application for budget tracking and analysis.